danruto/raggy/README.md

 # raggy
-Experimenting with LangChain and Streamlit
+Experimenting with building a RAG using LangChain and Streamlit